kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 < your collection tree >
 ```

-You can create a new collection by specifying its absolute iRODS path:
+A new collection can be created by specifying its absolute iRODS path:

 ```py
 >>> coll = session.collections.create("/yourZone/home/userName/newCollection")
 <iRODSCollection 10180 b'newCollection'>
 ```

-**Note3:** If a collection you want to create already exists, the PRC doesn't do anything, neither complains nor overwrites on the existed collection.
+**Note3:** If a collection you want to create already exists, `session.collections.create()` doesn't do anything: neither complains nor overwrites the existing collection.
 Also, you can create a collection recursively.

 ## Working with Data Objects

-You can more or less achieve all data object related operations via the PRC.
-Some of these operations are creating a new data object, deleting a data object, uploading/downloading a data object, copying or moving a data object.
+PRC allows you to achieve pretty much any data object related operations, such as creating, deleting, uploading, downloading, copying and moving data objects.
+This is done via various methods of the `session.data_objects` object.

-To create a new data object, you can use the code snippet below:
+You can create a new data object with `session.data_objects.create()`:

 ```py
 >>> obj = session.data_objects.create("/yourZone/home/userName/test_data")
 <iRODSDataObject /yourZone/home/userName/test_date>
 ```

-You can upload a data object to iRODS:
+The `put()` and `get()` methods allow you to upload data objects to or download them from iRODS.

 ```py
 >>> session.data_objects.put("test.txt","/yourZone/home/userName/test.txt")
 ```

-You can download a data object:

 ```py
 >>> session.data_objects.get("/yourZone/home/userName/test.txt", "/yourLocalPath/test.txt")
 <iRODSDataObject 10193 test.txt>
 ```

-**Note4:** Data object transfers using put() and get() spawn a number of threads in order to optimize performance for file sizes larger than a default threshold value of 32 Megabytes.
+**Note4:** Data object transfers using `put()` and `get()` spawn a number of threads in order to optimize performance for file sizes larger than a default threshold value of 32 Megabytes.
 In other word, you are transferring in parallell if your transfer is bigger than 32 Megabytes.

-If you want to completely delete a data object you can use the code snippet below.
-Unless you don't provide the keyword argument `force=True`, you in fact move the data object you want to delete to the trash collection.
+If you want to completely delete a data object you can use the `unlink()` method.
+Unless you don't provide the argument `force=True`, you in fact move the data object to the trash collection.

 ```py
 >>> session.data_objects.unlink("/yourZone/home/userName/test.txt", force=True)
 ```

-From one collection to another one you can copy a data object:
+Copying a data object from one collection to another with the `copy()` method:

 ```py
 >>> session.data_objects.copy("/yourZone/home/userName/test.txt", "/yourZone/home/userName/test1/test.txt")